TBooker/Recombination_Fst/README.md

 # Recombination rate variation and population genetic summary statistics

-A repository containing the scripts and analysis results behind the manuscript "Variation in recombination affects detection of Fst outliers under neutrality".
-The manuscript is currently in review and we will deposit it on BioRXiv in the coming days.
+A repository containing the scripts and analysis results behind the manuscript ["Variation in recombination affects detection of Fst outliers under neutrality"](https://www.biorxiv.org/content/10.1101/2020.02.06.937813v1).

 There are two main parts to this repository: